sumana2001/mlh-orientation-hack/README.md

 </table>

 ## Challenges we ran into 🥺
+As we were using so many new technologies together, it was very overwhelming at first to figure what to learnt first, how to structure the project and so on but as a team we figured it all out.
+We also faced a lot of problems with the rate limiting issue of the github API.
+We then found out a way to make the requests authorised and increase the rate limit to some extent.
+In addition to that, being a group of javascript developers, it was a bit difficult to start writing code in typescript but we worked hard and got the job done.

 ## Accomplishments that we're proud of 🥳
+We were able to overcome all the challenges and were able to create a completely functional prototype.
+We were able to fetch the data from the github user's repository and display it in an attractive UI as we had envisioned.
+We are most proud of the fact that we learnt so many new tech stacks in just a matter of few days.

 ## What we learned 🧐
+All the technologies, be it NextJs, GraphQL or Typescript, were very new to us.
+We learnt all three of them together while focusing on the core concepts of each technology.
+It was also our first time using the Github API.
+Since not many tutorials were present, we learnt the importance of documentation and how to use it effeciently.
+We have always used REST APIs to make API calls so trying out GraphQL was very fascinating and we really enjoyed using it.

 ## What's next for Github Stars 💫
+Going ahead, the Github Stars will have a lot of new features like providing much more information regarding forks, deployments and so on of the repositories.
+We will also include a direct option of sharing the stars to various social media platforms like Twitter, LinkedIn and so on.
+Lastly we also plan on creating a leaderboard which motivates the users to continue creating amazing projects.